-The guidelines mentioned in this section are only applicable for the following sample deployment:
+The guidelines mentioned here are only applicable for the following example deployment:

-- You have two clusters with the realms: SOURCE and DESTINATION - You have data that needs to be copied from SOURCE to DESTINATION - Trust exists between SOURCE and Active Directory, and DESTINATION and Active Directory. - Both SOURCE and DESTINATION clusters are running CDH 5.3.4 or higher
+- You have two clusters, each in a different Kerberos realm (SOURCE and DESTINATION in this example) - You have data that needs to be copied from SOURCE to DESTINATION - A Kerberos realm trust exists, either between SOURCE and DESTINATION (in either direction), or between both SOURCE and DESTINATION and a common third realm (such as an Active Directory domain).

 If your environment matches the one described above, use the following table to configure Kerberos delegation tokens on your cluster so that you can successfully distep across two secure clusters.
-Based on the direction of the trust between the SOURCE and DESTINATION clusters, you can use the mapreduce.job.hdfs-servers.token-renewal.exclude property to instruct ResourceManagers on either cluster to skip or perform delegation token renewal for NameNode hosts.
+Based on the direction of the trust between the SOURCE and DESTINATION clusters, you can use the mapreduce.job.hdfs-servers.token-renewal exclude property to instruct ResourceManagers on either cluster to skip or perform delegation token renewal for NameNode hosts.